The IKI ranking system is divided into two categories; Belts and Instructor Ranks.

 How could this be!

-Fast forward fifteen years.
+Fast forward fifteen years. (yes, fifteen years!)
 I am at Schiphol airport in the Netherlands, on my home after a successful Five-Day Krav Maga seminar.
-Waiting for the El Al Israel Airlines check in, I see him.
+Students from all over Europe came to train with me.
+Waiting for the El Al Israel Airlines check in, I see him, my old nemesis.
 Wow, that a surprise.
-And he is so friendly.
+And he is so friendly!

 "What are you doing here?
 I ask.